 Becoming a teacher is often a desire that many people have at some point during their studies or careers; some suppress it while others act on it and change not only their life, but the lives of others around them.
-Regardless of your background and experience, it is never too late to teach – every year, thousands make the jump and train to teach (over 28,000 in 2017-2018 to be precise!)
+Regardless of your background and experience, it is never too late to teach – every year, thousands make the jump and train to teach.

 We appreciate that the process of getting into the profession can seem daunting; there are a variety of routes and navigating the options can be confusing.
 We have a dedicated team who are here to help you through every step on the journey, from deciding if this is the right career for you through to registering with UCAS and helping you prepare for your first day.

 Unsurprisingly, the first important decision you need to make is whether teaching is the career for you.
 We speak to a variety of people on a daily basis who are at varying stages; it may just be that they are enquiring into the process, while others may already be certain that they want to become a teacher.
 The reasons for getting into teaching are unique to you – see how they match up with how others view the profession.

 - Enjoyment from working with children and young people

 - Being able to directly make a difference and change lives; shape lives and have a real impact on the next generation

 - They were inspired by their own Teacher when they were at school

 - Being able to share their genuine passion for their subject

 - The fun that the profession brings!

 - Other family members already work in education and have a positive influence